-The charming Naples neighborhood was just a marshy island in 1903, when developer Arthur Mervil “A.M.”
+The upscale Naples neighborhood was just a marshy island in 1903, when developer Arthur Mervil “A.M.”
 Parsons (1858-1942) envisioned an Italian-themed vacationland here.
 (This, when much of the surrounding area was still oil fields.)
-With a healthy investment from Henry Huntington, Parsons and his son Arthur Cline “A.C.”
-Parsons (1885-1931) bought the island from the Bixbys, dug a canal (which circles Naples Lane itself), shored up the banks, and laid out streets with Italianate names.
-Parsons wanted to call his little archipelago “Venice”, but Abbot Kinney up the coast had beaten him to it, so “Naples” was chosen in a name-the-neighborhood contest.
+With a healthy investment from Henry E. Huntington, Parsons and his son Arthur Cline “A.C.”
+Parsons (1885-1931) bought the island from the Bixbys, dug a canal (which encircles Naples Lane itself), shored up the banks, and laid out streets with Italianate names.
+Parsons wanted to call his little archipelago “Venice”, but Abbot Kinney beat him to it up the coast, so “Naples” was chosen in a name-the-neighborhood contest.
 The community suffered numerous setbacks over the years, not least from the 1933 Long Beach earthquake, but it thrives today with over 1,200 homes.